Maximalord/Serverlessapi/STEPS.md

-Certainly, here are concise steps to create the Azure Functions API with serverless functions that display movie information:
+Here are concise steps to create the Azure Functions API with serverless functions that display movie information:

 1. **Setup Azure Account:**
    - Sign up for an Azure account: [Azure Portal](https://portal.azure.com/).